DesyncTheThird/corne-keymap/readme.md

 ## Auto-Mouse Layer
 ![Auto-Mouse Layer](images/auto-mouse.png?raw=true)
 This feature enables a mouse keys layer when trackball or other pointing-device activity is detected.

+The auto-mouse layer lingers for a short duration after the last detected movement, minimum 100ms, and increasing by 10ms per 50ms of movement, up to a maximum of 500ms.
+Pressing any mouse-key will similarly extend the linger duration.

-It can also transmit a drag scroll and volume control state to the trackball with the `Scroll` and `TB_TVOL` macros.
-This is implemented with the raw HID feature, and needs a python host script to communicate with the trackball.
+A drag scroll and volume control state can also be communicated from the keyboard to the trackball with the `Scroll` and `TB_TVOL` macros.
+The outermost thumb keys (the `Utility` layer keys) activate volume control while held.

+This feature is implemented with raw HID communication, and needs a python script on the host computer to relay messages to and from the trackball.
 The matching keymap for the Ploopy Nano 2 trackball may be found in the [nano-2](/nano-2/) directory in this repository, and modifying the keymap for your own pointing device should be simple.
 You may need to checkout the `develop` branch and pull the latest ploopy pull request to compile this keymap yourself.

-The outermost thumb keys (the `Utility` layer keys) activate volume control while held.

-If you don't have a separate pointing device, this feature doesn't do anything with the keyboard alone, apart from two tap-hold keys on the base layer which can be disabled with the `TB_TOGG` key, so you can just ignore it.
+If you don't have a separate compatible pointing device, this feature doesn't do anything with the keyboard alone, apart from adding two tap-hold keys on the base layer which can be disabled with the `TB_TOGG` key.

 ### Host-side setup